Margin Calculator

 2. Use the same currency for cost, revenue, and profit.

-5. Use the refresh button if you want to clear the fields and start again.
+6. Use Refresh to clear the fields and start again.

 How to Interpret the Result